 Pay frequency

 How frequently will the bonus be paid?
-For junior members of the team, it might be more impactful to pay out every quarter, as this provides a closer link to the work carried out with the reward.
+For junior members of the team, it might be more impactful to pay out every quarter.
+This way, it will provide a closer link to the work carried out with the reward.

 Think about eligibility / length of service

 You can stipulate a minimum level of service before employees can join the scheme.
-We normally align this with the completion of probation.
-Employers should be cautious about basing a bonus on the length of service to avoid accusations that they are being treated differently or unfairly.
+This would normally align with the completion of a probation period.
+Employers should be cautious when basing a bonus on length of service.
+Otherwise this can lead to accusations that employees are being treated differently or unfairly.

 For example, someone who is 20 years old and has been with the company for two years might be contributing more to revenue than someone who is 30 years old and has been at the company for 10 years.